Toronto Pearson International Airport: Cargo facilities

 Toronto Pearson handles approximately half of all the international air cargo in Canada.
 The airport has three main cargo facilities, known as Cargo West (Infield), Cargo East (VISTA), and Cargo North (FedEx).

 The Cargo West facility (also known as the Infield Cargo Area) is located between runways 15L/33R and 15R/33L.
-It is a multi-tenant facility including three large buildings with 52,600 sqm of warehouse space, a common use cargo apron, vehicle parking, and a truck maneuvering area.
+It is a multi-tenant facility including three large buildings with 52,600 m2 of warehouse space, a common use cargo apron, vehicle parking, and a truck maneuvering area.
 A four-lane vehicle tunnel connects the Infield Cargo Area to the passenger terminal area of the airport.

 The Cargo East facility (also known as the VISTA cargo area) is located north of Terminal 3.
-The VISTA cargo area is a multi-tenant facility of several buildings organized in a U-shape, with 29,500 sqm of warehouse space and an adjacent common-use cargo apron.
+The VISTA cargo area is a multi-tenant facility of several buildings organized in a U-shape, with 29,500 m2 of warehouse space and an adjacent common-use cargo apron.

 The Cargo North facility is the Canadian hub for FedEx Express.
-The site occupies an area on the north side of the airport near runway 05/23 and is home to two buildings operated exclusively by FedEx with 32,100 sqm of warehouse space and a dedicated cargo apron.
+The site occupies an area on the north side of the airport near runway 05/23 and is home to two buildings operated exclusively by FedEx with 32,100 m2 of warehouse space and a dedicated cargo apron.